Hero-Solutions/Arthub-Ensor/README.md

 1858.001.jpeg;oai:datahub.vlaamsekunstcollectie.be:kmska.be:1858
 ```

 This CSV will be required by the Imagehub later on.
+In this example, we will assume the filename is 'ensor.csv'.

 Your ResourceSpace installation also requires a specific set of metadata fields.
 You can set this up by using the resourcespace_metadata_fields.sql file included in the [Imagehub](https://github.com/Hero-Solutions/Imagehub/tree/ensor) project, this will drop and recreate the resource_type_field table.
 You can do so by running the following command on the server where ResourceSpace is installed:
 ```